By Jan Bryan, EdD, Vice President, National Education Officer

 Once the menu is in place, the student works on venue.
 Would it be in a place significant to the subject’s childhood home, schools attended, or something in connection with the subject’s adult accomplishments?

 Forms for life portraits are limited only by your imagination.
 Better yet, they are limited only by students’ imaginations.
 Accelerated Reader 360 provides access to intriguing articles that can serve as a springboard for a life portrait.
-If you need additional articles about a specific life portrait subject, explore the Save to AR 360 Bookmarklet tool, which allows you to bring an article you discover into AR360.
 These articles, in the hands of a skilled teacher, provide practice in the skills such as finding and citing evidence that lead students into the fine art of biography.

 * “Et tu, Brute” is also a great “famous last words” life portrait form.
 In ancient Rome, a man would reserve this kind of informal, direct address for a son or other family member.
 In calling his attacker “Brutus,” Caesar acknowledged him as such and then submitted to the attack.
 Unless…Caesar never really uttered those words.
 The biographer would need to research to uncover the truth.